arata-x/redis-ha/README.md

 **Options:**
 - **Master-Replica**: Starts one master and its direct replicas.
 - **Chained-Replica**: Starts a master with a replica that has its own replica.
+- **Redis Sentinel**: Starts a master, two replicas, and three sentinels for high availability.

 ### Cleanup Script (`script/redis-cleanup-docker.sh`)